Kundan696922/hireflow/README.md

 # 💼 HireFlow – Modern Job Search Platform

-**HireFlow** is a modern and responsive expense tracker web application built using **React** and **Bootstrap**.
+**HireFlow** is a modern and responsive Job Search Platform built using **React** and **Bootstrap**.
 It helps users manage their finances with an intuitive dashboard, insightful reports, and a complete transaction history.
 Stay in control of your budget with ease!

 ---